DavePujan/WEB-DEVELOPMENT/Module 05/YAML/Notes.md

 4. **Lists** — each element begins with a `-`.
 5. **Case Sensitive** — `Tea` and `tea` are different keys.

+Here: chai_recipe is an object (or map).
+Each recipe step is a key–value pair inside it.

 ### Example: Simple Chai Configuration

 ```yaml